mre/endler.dev/content/2024/the-dying-web/index.md

 Browser makers make mistakes, so this engine is not perfect.
 If it contains a bug and there's no competition, that bug becomes the standard.
 Alternative browser engines need to implement the bug as well to support websites which depend on it.

+## I Use Safari

+Please don't.

+Now you use a browser from a company with a 3 trillion dollar market cap instead of 2 trillion.
+No matter their marketing, both companies would happily throw you under the bus if it made them extra bucks.
+[Google paid Apple $20 Billion](https://appleinsider.com/articles/24/05/02/google-paid-apple-20-billion-to-be-default-search-engine-in-2022) to be default search engine in 2022.
+Safari isn't natively available on Windows or Linux, so it's not even a viable alternative for everyone.

 ## What Can I Do?